charlenelefevre/SIGMA/README.md

 A related paper was submitted to Astronomy & Astrophysics journal.
 The reference will be updated in GitHub once accepted.

-If your work makes use of SIGMA or any modified version derived from SIGMA, please cite the following publications :
+If your work makes use of SIGMA or any modified version derived from SIGMA, you agree to cite the following publications :

-Lefèvre, Charlène, Min, Michiel, Pagani, Laurent, Hirashita, Hiro, Vorobyov, Eduard, & Meingast, Stefan.
-(2019, February 4).
-SIGMA: Simple Icy Grain Model for Aggregates (Version V1.0).
-Zenodo. http://doi.org/10.5281/zenodo.2573887
+• DOI associated to Zenodo registration of SIGMA:http://doi.org/10.5281/zenodo.2573887

-Lefèvre, C., Min, M., Pagani, P., et al. 2019, A&A, SIGMA: Simple Icy Grain Model for Aggregates (reference in latest update in GitHub)
+• Lefèvre, C., Min, M., Pagani, P., et al. 2020, A&A (subm.), SIGMA: Simple Icy Grain Model for Aggregates

-Woitke, P., Min, M., Pinte, C., et al. 2016, A&A, 586, A103, Consistent dust and gas models for protoplanetary disks.
-I. Disk shape, dust settling, opacities, and PAHs
+• The distribution of Hollow Spheres as defined in Min, M., Hovenier, J. W., and de Koter, A. 2005, A&A, 432, 909

-Min, M., Rab, C., Woitke, P., Dominik, C., & Ménard, F. 2016, A&A, 585, A13, Multiwavelength optical properties of compact dust aggregates in protoplanetary disks
+• The agreement between approximate methods ans DHS: Min, M., Rab, C., Woitke, P., Dominik, C., & Ménard, F. 2016, A&A, 585, A13, Multiwave- length optical properties of compact dust aggregates in protoplanetary disks
+• Any references associated to the refractive index data taken by the user.
+2 Installation

 -------------------------------------------------------------